InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 ## Best Practices

-- Use `TransactionOperation` for critical workflows that involve multiple steps to ensure consistency.
+- Use `TransactionOperation` for multiple operations and to ensure atomicity incase issues arise.
 - Leverage `BatchOperation` for large-scale data processing to optimize performance.
   - Using interval commits to avoid overflowing the transaction buffer
-- Always validate query parameters to prevent SQL injection and ensure data integrity.
+  - Utilize named bindings as they ensure the correct JSONObject values will be used.

 ## Further Reading